-Most services respond to the HTTP method GET while certain others respond to both GET and POST.
+Most services respond to the HTTPS method GET while certain others respond to both GET and POST.
 The applicable methods per service are described under each service group.
-Either protocol HTTP or HTTPs is acceptable.

-The response serialization for each service is dictated by the HTTP header
+The response serialization for each service is dictated by the HTTPS header

 Accept.
 The following table lists the possible return formats.
 Each format is described in the response section of the respective service method.
 Not all formats are applicable to all requests.

 XHTML currently unused but may be supported in the future